skewballfox/sniper/README.md

 #### TL; DR

-- you can write (hopefully programmatic) snippets that have the largest user base
+- you can write snippets that will be usable in every editor with a client
 - it's one less thing you have to set up when trying out a new editor, or writing your own
 - snippets are
   - modular: you can load and unload sets as you need them